rubygems/guides/setting-up-multifactor-authentication.md

 a previously enabled MFA RubyGems.org account on a new device.

 1. To login into your account, enter an unused recovery code as the OTP code when prompted.
-2. To re-setup an [authenticator app](https://rubygems.org/settings/edit#authenticator-app), you'll need to use a recovery code to remove the current authenticator app.
-Then, you are able to enable and re-configure your authenticator app.
+2. To reconfigure an [authenticator app](https://rubygems.org/settings/edit#authenticator-app), you'll need to use a recovery code to remove the current authenticator app.
+Then, you are able to enable and configure your authenticator app again.
 For security devices, you are able to associate a new security device to your account in the [security devices section](https://rubygems.org/settings/edit#security-device).